Ageing - change in the polymer structure

 • Dynamic load: cyclical elongation or compressive loads promote micro-crack formation and fatigue

-Ageing can impair the function of Seals, Vibration dampers, membranes or Rubber-metal composite parts can be severely impaired by reducing or losing tightness, flexibility or strength.
+Ageing can affect the function of seals, vibration dampers, diaphragms and.
+Moulded rubber parts, Silicone moulded parts and Joint parts can be severely impaired by reducing or losing tightness, flexibility or strength.
 In safety-critical applications such as aerospace or medical technology, ageing resistance is therefore a decisive selection criterion.

 The service life of elastomers can be extended by using suitable anti-ageing agents, selecting resistant materials (e.g. FKM or EPDM), protective coatings, storage under optimum conditions and design measures (e.g. avoiding permanent expansion in ozone-laden air).